fifthBro/pcm5-androidauto-connect-fix/README.md

 # pcm5-androidauto-connect-fix
-Fix for NATIVE_SELECTED bug in Porsche PCM5 (MH2P) Android Auto implementation
+Fix for bug that's causing NATIVE_SELECTED phone setting in Porsche PCM5 (MH2P) Android Auto implementation.

-This repository contains fix for the device-activation state machine used by the Android Auto / CarPlay integration in Porsche PCM5 (MH2P) system on firmwares between 26xx and 28xx.
+This repository contains fix for the device-activation state machine used by the Android Auto / CarPlay integration in Porsche PCM5 (MH2P) on firmwares between 26xx and 28xx.
-1) bytecode fix for DeviceManager$DeviceActivationRequestHandler.moveSelectionMarker() setting wrong NATIVE_SELECTED state
+1) bytecode fix for DeviceManager$DeviceActivationRequestHandler.moveSelectionMarker() setting wrong NATIVE_SELECTED state tha prevents phonesf
 2) Tool "fix_partition_1008" to fix all phone entries stored in the sqlite persistence database.
 3) Mini MH2p_SD_ModKit Mod (can only be applied after enabling Android Auto with MH2p_SD_ModKit  ->  Android Auto Mod), but ultimately that fix is going to end up in the main MH2p_SD_ModKit Android Auto.

 ##  1. The reconnection bug in TerminalMode Device Java code

-### Observed sequence
+### Problematic sequence

 1. *Phone1 connects → Android Auto works* ✅
 2. *Phone1 disconnects → Phone2 connects → Android Auto works* ✅